TheGymRwanda/Real-Time-3D-Godot-Game-Group-X/README.md

 This project is a simple 3D racing game where the player controls a car and aims to reach a predefined destination in the shortest time possible.
 The track is built using provided assets, including roads, barriers, and environmental elements.

 The player starts from a fixed position, and the race begins immediately (or optionally after a countdown).
-The main objective is to complete the track as quickly as possible while maintaining control of the vehicle and avoiding penalties.
+The main objective is to complete 3 laps of the track as quickly as possible while maintaining control of the vehicle and avoiding penalties.

 ---